udaygrover0/OpenwebUI/README.md

 # OpenWebUI
-link to OpenWebUI link: https://openwebui.com/m/udaygrover0/pc-architect
+Access the PC ArchItect project on OpenWebUI: https://openwebui.com/m/udaygrover0/pc-architect

 This project was made at Fore School of Management under the guidance of Prof. Ashok K. Harnal